junxit/us-congress-bills-116/bill.md

 - **(h)** *Termination* This section shall not apply to a program, project, or activity during any portion of a fiscal year if any other provision of law (other than an authorization of appropriations)—
   - **(1)** makes an appropriation, makes funds available, or grants authority for such program, project, or activity to continue for such period; or
   - **(2)** specifically provides that no appropriation shall be made, no funds shall be made available, or no authority shall be granted for such program, project, or activity to continue for such period.

+## § 3.
+Airport planning and development and noise compatibility planning and programs

+Each of paragraphs (3) through (6) of section 48103(a) of title 49, United States Code, is amended by striking “$3,350,000,000” and inserting “$4,000,000,000”.